-Nancy Hanks was born on February 5, 1784, in Campbell County, Virginia.
+Nancy Hanks was born on February 5, 1784, in Hampshire County, Virginia, now Mineral County, West Virginia.
 Details of her early life are sketchy.
 By the age of 9 she was orphaned and was living with her uncle and aunt, Richard and Rachael Berry, along Beech Fork in present-day Washington County, Kentucky.
 Reared in the Berry household, Nancy acquired the skills needed to manage a frontier home, becoming widely known as an expert spinner and seamstress.
 While living with the Berry's, Nancy became acquainted with Thomas Lincoln, who lived on a nearby farm.
 Nancy Hanks and Thomas Lincoln were married on June 12, 1806, at the Berry home.

 Nancy Hanks Lincoln and her husband, Thomas Lincoln, established their home on a farm Thomas owned along Mill Creek, about eight miles north of Elizabethtown, Kentucky.
 Soon the Lincolns moved into a cabin in Elizabethtown, where their first child, a daughter they named Sarah, was born on February 10, 1807.

 In December 1808, Nancy Hanks Lincoln and her growing family moved to the Sinking Spring Farm in what was then Hardin County (today LaRue County), Kentucky.
 Within two months a second child, a son they named Abraham, was born on February 12, 1809.
 In 1811 the Lincoln family moved to the Knob Creek Farm, just ten miles away, where the family remained for five years.
 In 1812 or 1813, while living at Knob Creek, Nancy Hanks Lincoln gave birth to a third child, a son they named Thomas Jr., who died in infancy.